New trends in reverse mortgages increase access to home equity

 - No FHA approval* necessary on condominium communities, so more condo homeowners and homebuyers qualify

 Available currently in California, Florida, New Jersey, Oregon, and Virginia.
-Equity Edge will be rolling out to additional states in the near future.
+Equity Elite will be rolling out to additional states in the near future.

 Home equity: A significant asset for many